theknight1509/master_project/bestfit_param_omega/find_bestfit_param_v2/README.md

     - ~5.5e+6
   ![sn1a-exp](data/sn1a_parameters_v2_exp_spectro_n30.png)
 - Direct normalization of \#SN1a has no effect
-- yield tables of type 1a supernovae yield no noticable difference
+- yield tables of type 1a supernovae yield no noticable difference ** Is that because SN have little effect overall, or because the yield tables are very similar?**
 ![sn1a-tables](data/sn1a_parameters_v3_spectro_n30.png)
 - rescaling SN1a numbers
   - nb1a ~ 1e-3